kkplein/ssm-doc/docs/dashboard.postgres-overview.md

 ## Connected

-Reports whether PMM Server can connect to the PostgreSQL instance.
+Reports whether SSM Server can connect to the PostgreSQL instance.

 ## Version